shane-mason/essentialdb/README.rst

 EssentialDB attempts to solve a common use case: you want a very simple data access mechanism without a heavyweight install.

-* Syntax and semantics are very similar to Mongo, lowering the barrier of entry.
+* Syntax and semantics are very similar to MongoDB, lowering the barrier of entry.
 * Fairly complex query support.
 * Its in pure python.
 * Its very fast.